AtelierSnek/AtelierSnek/README.md

-- 👋 Hi, I’m @AtelierFox
+- 👋 Hi, We’re @AtelierFox
-- 👀 I’m interested in Functional Programming, Category Theory, Game Engines, FPGAs, & Reprogrammable Hardware
+- 👀 We’re interested in Functional Programming, Category Theory, Game Engines, FPGAs, & Reprogrammable Hardware
-- 🌱 I’m currently learning Haskell, Scala 3
+- 🌱 We’re currently learning Haskell, Scala 3
-- 💞️ I’m looking to collaborate on FPGA Projects, Engines, or other functional programming projects.
+- 💞️ We’re looking to collaborate on FPGA Projects, Engines, or other functional programming projects.
-- I'm currently working on a functional type-safe game engine based on John Carmack's QuakeCon 2013 talk.
+- We're currently working on a functional type-safe game engine based on John Carmack's QuakeCon 2013 talk.
 Still in very early prototype stages.
   - Used to be in Haskell, but progress has slowed due to the abstraction being extremely unwieldy, and higher-kinded type errors being arcane.
   - Scala 3 currently looks promising for porting data over.
   - Also contemplating using an FFI and separating world simulation from interaction with the user for seperation of concerns reasons.